shanmathy-ravisankaran/Spam-Email-Detection/README.md

 3. Artifacts (Model & Vectorizer) will be saved in the `outputs/` directory.
 4. **Important**: Update `src/config/config.py` with the new paths to your generated model and vectorizer if they change.

+## ⚙️ Configuration

+The system is highly configurable via `src/config/config.py`.
+You can adjust:
+- Model hyperparameters (Grid Search configuration)
+- Input/Output paths
+- Training parameters (Cross-validation folds, etc.)

+## 📊 Model Performance

+The pipeline automatically evaluates models using 5-fold cross-validation.
+Metrics including Accuracy, Precision, Recall, and F1-Score are logged for each experiment.
+By default, the system selects the best performing model (often SVM or Random Forest) for inference.